-Interlibrary Loan is a service of the library that can be used when you need a copy of a journal article, newspaper article, conference proceedings, or when you want to borrow a book, microform, or video that is not available from one of the University of Utah libraries (check the library catalog first).
+Interlibrary Loan is a service of the library for law faculty, staff, students and attorneys only that can be used when you need a copy of a journal article, newspaper article, conference proceedings, or when you want to borrow a book, microform, or video that is not available from one of the University of Utah libraries (check the library catalog first).
 The Interlibrary Loan staff will do its best to get a copy or borrow an item for you from another library outside the campus.
+Public patrons should contact their local public library and non-law students and staff should contact the Marriott library to make interlibrary loan requests.

-Document Delivery is a service for law faculty only.
-Document Delivery refers to the materials that are available at one of the University of Utah libraries and which the Document Delivery staff will retrieve for the faculty.
+Document Delivery is a fee-based service for the public.
+(Law faculty should request materials via their designated library liaison.)
+Document Delivery refers to materials that are available at the University of Utah law library which the Document Delivery staff will retrieve and email to the public.
+Please see the Document Delivery Request Form for more information and fee schedule, then email it to email@example.com to place your request.

 ILLiad is the name of the program used to manage all interlibrary loan and document delivery requests.